 As I pointed out in my last blog post, the FCC has been paying undue attention to the (so far) commercially-uninteresting and technologically-unfeasible notion of Pay for Priority while other Commercially Reasonable Practices get deployed.
-One such practice is “zero-rating”.
-With zero-rating, an application or group of applications are bundled into a fixed price plan such that the users get price certainty around usage of their favourite applications.
-Sandvine’s solutions underlie several such services globally, and there is increasing evidence to suggest that they could be very interesting in the U.S. as well.
+One such practice is “sponsored data”.

-Dear FCC, say no to haters of zero-raters.
+Dear FCC, say no to haters of sponsored data.